bounded-systems/dev-contracts/README.md

 The repository includes configuration for Trunk.io tooling:

-- Linters are defined in both `mise.toml` under `[_.devtools.trunk]` and in the Trunk template
+- Linters enabled can be seen in the Trunk template (`templates/trunk/.trunk/trunk.yaml`).
+- Tool _versions_ are managed via `mise.toml` and synchronized using tasks.
-- When updating linter versions, use `mise run sync-trunk-versions` to keep configurations in sync
+- When updating linter versions, use `mise run sync-trunk-versions` to keep configurations in sync.
-- Custom transformations between mise.toml and trunk.yaml are handled by the transform scripts
+- Custom transformations between mise.toml and trunk.yaml are handled by the transform scripts.

 ## Design by Contract